DigitalRuby/SimpleCache/README.md

 ```

 ## ISystemClock

-Simple cache uses a `ClockHandler` class that implements the `ISystemClock` and `IClockHandler` interfaces.

-You can inject your own implementation for these interfaces if you have a different needs, for example tests.
+Simple cache uses TimeProvider as of version 2.0.0.

 ## Exceptions and null